- Garbage Totes

 - Won’t organics collection attract wildlife?

 Just like your garbage tote, the organics tote has the potential to attract bears and other wildlife.
 The District of Squamish Wildlife Attractant Bylaw states that all wildlife attractants must be made inaccessible.
-To this end, the new organics tote is outfitted with a new and improved locking system and reinforced lid.
+The new organics tote is outfitted with a new and improved locking system and reinforced lid.
 The tote should be properly locked with both locks at all times, except on collection day.

 - How can I reduce odour and help prevent wildlife encounters?